datacarpentry/semester-biology/materials/spatial-data-vector-R.md

 ### Combining multiple spatial layers

-* We have the start This shows us the position of the plots, but it's hard to learn much from this without some context
+* Hard to learn much from just the position of the plots without context
 * So let's load another vector object that shows the boundary of the research site

 ```r